csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 }
 ```

-Since we're going to do a few attribute queries, it's helpful to make a little lambda out of it:
+Since we're going to do a few attribute queries, it's helpful to make a little lambda out of it
+(lambdas are pretty similar to functions):
 ```cpp
 int32_t device = 0;
 const auto result = hipGetDevice(&device);